Camila-Cambria/BaSP-M2023/README.md

 We focused on CSS and applied styles to the HTML code we had previously corrected.
 As a result, our webpage now has a more polished and professional look.
 We use HTML and CSS.

+## Week 04

+We optimize the landing page for a design that works on both mobile devices and tablets and desktop computers.
+Based on the concept of mobile first.
+We use HTML and CSS.
+Main tool used: flexbox.

 ## Authors
 -Camila Cambria